-The programme welcomes applications for advance standing in accordance with the Queen Mary policy on entry with advanced standing.
+The programme welcomes applications for advance standing/accreditation of prior learning (APL) in accordance with the Queen Mary policy on entry with advanced standing.

 How will the quality of the programme be managed and enhanced?
 How do we listen to and act on your feedback?